Bennie Boatwright

-Bennie Francois Boatwright III (born July 13, 1996) is an American professional basketball player for Taipei Fubon Braves of the P. League+.
+Bennie Francois Boatwright III (born July 13, 1996) is an American-born naturalized Filipino professional basketball player for the Fujian Sturgeons of the Chinese Basketball Association (CBA).
 He played college basketball for the USC Trojans.

 Early life

 Boatwright is the son of police officer Bennie Boatwright Sr., who was an All-CIF shooting guard at Lutheran High.
 Boatwright attended Village Christian School, where he was coached by Jon Shaw.
 As a senior, he averaged 27 points and 12 rebounds per game.
 Boatwright led the team to a Southern Section 1AA championship, scoring 30 points and grabbing 13 rebounds in the title game.
 He signed with USC.